 Against a backdrop of high-profile data breaches and abuses, the Federal Trade Commission (FTC) has taken center stage.
 On October 28, FTC Commissioners Rebecca Kelly Slaughter and Christine Wilson joined Brookings Distinguished Fellow Cameron Kerry for a fireside chat to discuss the agency’s mandate to protect consumer privacy in an increasingly data-driven world—and how federal privacy legislation could help the agency carry out its mission.

 Over the past few months, the FTC has announced several settlements in major cases.
-These include a $575 million settlement with Equifax following a wide-reaching data breach, a $170 million settlement with YouTube due to allegations of COPPA violations, and a $5 billion settlement with Facebook—the largest privacy fine recorded to date—stemming from alleged deceptive data sharing practices with third-party services, including Cambridge Analytica.
-In addition, the FTC has hosted a series of 12 hearings on privacy and competition in the digital economy.
+These include a $575 million settlement with Equifax following a wide-reaching data breach, a $170 million settlement with YouTube due to alleged COPPA violations, and a $5 billion settlement with Facebook—the largest privacy fine recorded to date—stemming from alleged deceptive data sharing practices with third-parties, including Cambridge Analytica.
 To supporters of these settlements, these record-breaking fines and new oversight requirements bring immediate corporate change and consumer remedies.
 To critics, however, the settlements do not sufficiently deter future violations and instead reflect the FTC’s constant internal trade-off to settle privacy cases, rather than litigate or push for tougher penalties, in the face of limited agency resources and capacity.

 Expanding the discourse of data privacy